 The Administrative Suspension Process Explained

-Even if you’re unsure of how you intend to handle the criminal aspect of your DUI, acting quickly is an essential step if you’re looking to minimize the potential impact of the arrest.
+Even if you’re unsure how you intend to handle the criminal aspect of your DUI, acting quickly is an essential step if you want to minimize the potential impact of the arrest.

-Your only chance of avoiding this suspension is by requesting a hearing with representatives from the DMV within 10 days of your arrest.
+Your only chance of avoiding this suspension is to request a hearing with DMV representatives within 10 days of your arrest.
 You can use the time between the request and the hearing to speak with a DUI lawyer about the unique facts of your case.

 How the DMV Hearing Works

-An administrative officer’s hearing will get held by the DMV rather than a judge or other judicial branch employee.
-While it is a formal procedure, it is not a strictly legal one.
-The DMV will be looking to see if there is sufficient reason for the administrative suspension.
-It will handle evidence the same way a trial will.
+The DMV will hold an administrative officer’s hearing rather than a judge or other judicial branch employee.
+While it is a formal procedure, it is not strictly legal.
+The DMV will determine whether there is sufficient reason for the administrative suspension and handle evidence the same way a trial would.

 However, a DMV hearing can be a vital part of building your DUI defense.
-On top of potentially allowing you to keep your license before the official judicial proceedings, the DMV hearing is an opportunity for you to examine the case against you.
-In addition, you can have an attorney represent you for the hearing, which can be a substantial factor in your favor.
+In addition to allowing you to keep your license before the official judicial proceedings, the hearing is an opportunity for you to examine the case against you.
+You can also have an attorney represent you for the hearing, which can be a substantial factor in your favor.

 License Suspension Upon a DUI Conviction